US · AI law tracker

 HR 7218 — US

 HR 7218 is an AI governance agency report from US, currently under review.
-A bill was introduced to require AI chatbots to implement age verification and minor user protections [1].
+A US bill has been introduced proposing federal mandates for AI chatbot age verification and minor user protections [1].
 AIGI tracks 3 primary-source updates on this bill; the most recent was published on 2026-05-12.

 Status & timeline

-Next deadline: No fixed deadline — bill introduced to committee
+Next deadline: No fixed deadline for private parties — this is a legislative proposal currently under committee review.

 Subscriber only